George Kelly (psychologist): Biography

 George Alexander Kelly was born in 1905 on a farm near Perth, Kansas to two strictly religious parents.
 He was their only child.
 They moved frequently during his childhood years, resulting in a fragmented early education.
 He later attended Friends University and Park College, where he received a bachelor's degree in physics and mathematics.
 Early on, he was interested in social problems, and he went on to get his master's degree in sociology at the University of Kansas, where he wrote a thesis on workers' leisure activities.
 He also completed minor studies in labor relations.

 Kelly taught at various colleges and other institutions, with course topics ranging from speech-making to "Americanization".
 In 1929, after receiving an exchange scholarship, he completed a Bachelor of Education degree at the University of Edinburgh in Scotland, writing a thesis dealing with the prediction of teaching success.
 He then returned to the United States to continue psychology studies and completed a graduate and doctoral degrees in psychology at the State University of Iowa in 1931.
-After he received his Ph.D in Psychology, Kelly worked as a psychotherapist in Kansas.
+After he received his Ph.D. in psychology, Kelly worked as a psychotherapist in Kansas.
 His dissertation was on speech and reading disabilities.
 For some years before World War II, Kelly worked in school psychology, developing a program of traveling clinics which also served as a training ground for his students.
 He had a keen interest in clinical diagnosis.
 It was during this period that Kelly left behind this interest in psychoanalytic approach to human personality, because he said people were more troubled by natural disasters than any psychological issue, such as the libidinal forces.

-In World War II, Dylan Brundage and Kelly worked as an aviation psychologist, where, among other things, he was responsible for a training program for local civilian pilots.
-After the war, he was appointed professor and director of clinical psychology at the Ohio State University, where he remained for twenty years.
+During World War II, Dylan Brundage and Kelly worked as aviation psychologists, where, among other things, Kelly was responsible for a training program for local civilian pilots.
+After the war and a brief tenure as a psychology faculty member at the University of Maryland, he was appointed professor and director of clinical psychology at the Ohio State University, where he remained until 1965.
 Under his guidance, OSU's graduate psychology training programs became some of the best in the United States, offering a unique blend of clinical skills and a strong commitment to scientific methodology.

 It is also at OSU that Kelly developed his major contribution to the psychology of personality.
 The Psychology of Personal Constructs was published in 1955 and achieved immediate international recognition, gaining him visiting appointments at various universities in the US as well as in Europe, the former Soviet Union, South America, the Caribbean, and Asia.
 He was also elected president of the clinical and the consulting divisions of the American Psychological Association, and served as president of the American Board of Examiners in Professional Psychology, providing expertise and insight, especially regarding ethical issues.